dmprofe/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 ```

 The value of `this` is evaluated during the run-time, depending on the context.

+> ![t]- t: And not only in this example.
+>
+> Go back and re-read when "this" was presented.
+They said:
+>
+> > The value of `this` is the object "before dot", the one used to call the
+> > method.
+>
+> Look at the following example they gave, with this sentence in mind and the
+> fact that this is "evaluated during the run-time, depending on the context".
+>
+> And now, we look at the same thing with an example where the "this" has
+> not been declared/used inside a function declared "inside the declaration
+> of the object".

 For instance, here the same function is assigned to two different objects and has different "this" in the calls: